 Bootstrapping pros vs. cons

-As I’m sure you know, no business model is perfect.
+Whether you choose the bootstrapped route or take funding, no business model is perfect.
 All the different methods of acquiring startup funding have advantages and disadvantages which are critical to understand.
 Bootstrapping is no different.

 Let’s take a look at some of the pros and cons: